SciKit-Surgery/scikit-surgeryfredmatplotlib/README.rst

 Author: Stephen Thompson

-Fiducial Registration Educational Demonstration is part of the `SNAPPY`_ software project, developed at the `Wellcome EPSRC Centre for Interventional and Surgical Sciences`_, part of `University College London (UCL)`_.
+Fiducial Registration Educational Demonstration is part of the `SciKit-Surgery`_ software project, developed at the `Wellcome EPSRC Centre for Interventional and Surgical Sciences`_, part of `University College London (UCL)`_.

-Fiducial Registration Educational Demonstration supports Python 2.7 and Python 3.6.

-Fiducial Registration Educational Demonstration is currently a demo project, which will add/multiply two numbers.
-Example usage:
+Fiducial Registration Educational Demonstration is tested with Python 3.X

+Fiducial Registration Educational Demonstration is intended to be used as part of an online tutorial in using fiducial based registration.
+The tutorial covers the basic theory of fiducial based registration, which is used widely in image guided interventions.
+The tutorial aims to help the students develop an intuitive understanding of key concepts in fiducial based registration, including Fiducial Localisation Error, Fiducial Registration Error, and Target Registration Error.

 ::

-    python sksurgery-fred.py 5 8
-    python sksurgery-fred.py 3 6 --multiply
+    python sksurgery-fred.py

 Please explore the project structure, and implement your own functionality.